Mule Deer Score Calculator

 Enter your mule deer measurements above and click Calculate.

-Top mule deer typical scores by state
+Top 10 mule deer state records

 | State | Typical | Non-Typical |